Gravitational Lensing of Galaxy Clustering: Results

 The reconstruction noise is roughly constant for small $L$; however, the integration kernels (Eq. \eqref{eq:Mkern} and \eqref{eq:Skern}) used to reconstruct the power spectra become less responsive to the signal at high $L$.
 This lack of response to signal manifests as a large spike in the noise as described in \citep{LensQuEst}.
 When integrating to much larger $\ell$ than is typically used for CMB lensing reconstructions \citep{LensQuEst}, the divergence of $N_L$ occurs at values of $L$ well beyond where the shape noise already dominates the cross-spectrum between the lensing reconstruction and cosmic shear measurements.

 For verification, we calculate the total SNR of the autocorrelation function, defined as

 This is equivalent to Eq.
 (4.1) in \citep{MBiasLensing}.
 For the survey parameters we use, the signal is much smaller than the noise for all $L$ as seen in Figure \ref{fig:CLNL}.
 Because of this, the SNR of the autocorrelation function will be small.
-We find that, for the LSST-like survey we use, the total SNR of the autocorrelation function for the standard quadratic estimator is $\left(\frac{S}{N}\right)_a=5.25$ when performing integration to $\ell=70,\!000$.
-Including small scales in the source field has a large effect.
-If we cut off our integration at $\ell=3000$, the total SNR of the autocorrelation function for the standard quadratic estimator is only 0.52.
+We find that, for the LSST-like survey we use, the total SNR of the autocorrelation function for the standard quadratic estimator is $\left(\frac{S}{N}\right)_a=5$ when performing integration to $\ell=70,\!000$. {We sum over all $L$, but find that 75\% of the SNR comes from $L<100$ and 98.5\% comes from $L<3,\!000$.} {While small scales in the lensing field contribute little to the SNR of the autocorrelation spectrum because noise dominates this region,} including small scales from the source field has a large effect{, a result that is consistent with \citet{LuPen21a} and \citet{SchaanCIB}}.
+If we cut off our integration at $\ell=3,\!000$, the total SNR of the autocorrelation function for the standard quadratic estimator is only 0.5.
 This is also substantially (two orders of magnitude) smaller than the total signal to noise found in \citet{MBiasLensing}, as expected, where most of the signal to noise was coming from the inclusion of magnification bias.